 EdHealth Australia can help your organisation improve its communication strategy with the design of low literacy handouts for people with very low literacy/health literacy.
 Highly effective handouts and resources can be produced on any topic.
 Jayne Lehmann can work with you to create a text for the target message and prepares the images, using Boardmaker a visual communication program, to illustrate the text.

-Coming early in 2018 … a new pack of low literacy education resources for health professionals to purchase and use in their care and education of people with diabetes.
+Coming in 2018 … a new pack of low literacy education resources for health professionals to purchase and use in their care and education of people with diabetes.

 What do the low literacy resources look like?